Self Guided Tour Du Mont Blanc: Pre Trip Info and FAQ's - Adventure Base

 ITINERARY CHANGES

-All accommodation has been booked in advance and we don’t have the ability to change it at short notice.
+All accommodation has been booked in advance and we don’t have the ability to change it unfortunately.
 Refuges are nearly always fully booked so you will need to stick to your itinerary.
 In the unlikely event that you’re not able to continue to your next accommodation due to injury or weather then you will need to arrange for alternative transportation.
 That might include a bus or a taxi to get you to where you need to be.
-Please get in touch with us (see “COMMUNICATION”) in order to discuss with us the best next steps.
-There are various stages of the trek that can be done via a cable car or a short bus journey.
-It is worth noting that this would be payable directly by you on site.
-Cable cars can always be paid by credit card but it’s worth having spare cash to pay for any buses you might need.
 Any changes to your itinerary while out on the trip are at your own expense.
+See here for how to skip stages of the TMB.

 TOP TIPS